Customers baffled as Citrix forces password changes for document-slinging Sharefile outfit

 Citrix says there is no reason to panic after it asked customers to reset their passwords on its Sharefile service.

-The file-dropping service rang in the new month with the announcement that it would begin regularly requiring users to change out their passwords.
+The file-slinging service rang in the new month with the announcement that it would begin regularly requiring users to change their passwords.
 That new policy will begin this week, as all users are being asked to reset.

 "There has been a constant increase in internet-account credential (usernames and passwords) theft.
 Those same credentials are often used to access other accounts," Citrix said in announcing the new policy.